The below information is a small snippet out of our Maintenance and Instruction manual.

 - Keep the rollers clean and avoid getting ink on them.

-- Every 6 to 8 months clean the rollers off to get them shiny clean, if they are a mess use white spirit and sandpaper, then spray with Halfords clear car lacquer.
+- Every 6 to 8 months clean the rollers off to get them shiny clean, if they are a mess use white spirit and very light sandpaper, then spray with clear lacquer

 - Do not put foreign objects into the bearings or under the rollers.

-- Every 6 to 8 months grease the bearings (these are the blocks that hold the rollers in place) this is a moving part so these must be greased to keep the press working.
-Use engine oil or grease from halfords.
+- Every 6 to 8 months grease the bearings with bearing grease or WD-40 Specialist High performance White Lithium Grease 400ml (these are the blocks that hold the rollers in place and allow them to turn) this is a moving part so these must be greased to keep the press working.

-- Every 6 to 8 months clean the bed off and sand down and spray with Halfords clear car lacquer.
+- Every 6 to 8 months clean the bed off with white spirit and spray with clear lacquer

 Please note this is not a conclusive list of do’s and don’ts but merely a guide to assist you in keeping you press in a good condition.
 Should you need any information or assistance please contact us.
 We run many workshops throughout the year at our beautiful print workshops and Gallery in Ironbridge for both beginner and advanced printers for dates and further information please contact us.